Irvise/AEiC2024-Community/slides.md

 - "Formally verified with [SPARK](https://learn.adacore.com/courses/intro-to-spark/index.html)"
 - "Readable and easy to learn"
-- "Efficient, low level, compiled and without GC"
+- "Efficient, high & low level, compiled and without GC" --- Blazingly f*cking fast
 - "Used in the army, aeronautical and space"
 - ...